koying/ha_client/README.md

 # Android client for Home Assistant

-Home Assistant Android client using Flutter and Dart.
+Home Assistant Android client on Dart with Flutter.

 Visit [www.keyboardcrumbs.io](http://www.keyboardcrumbs.io/ha-client) for more info.